Thomatang/markdown-warmup/README.md

 3. With a Google search :"Worst Websites of All Time" found this website in an artcile : https://www.branded3.com/blog/top-10-worst-websites/
 4.
-   * Makes head hurt,
+   * Makes head hurt
-   * Colors don't match up,
+   * Colors don't match up
-   * Too much information *
+   * Too much information
-   * No good structure ,
+   * No good structure
    * MENU on the bottom,
    * Text not properly presented
    * No headers,